Have you ever wanted to read the Bible without leaving your queerness behind?....

 We have worked with many seminarians and long-time working, ordained ministers over the years who have gotten a lot out of the materials and community.
 While we’ve put the course together keeping in mind that not everyone has a master’s degree in theology (that’s part of the point of this!), we also created it with the specific intention to supplement and support seminary education and even be valuable to working ministers.
 The feedback from alumni of past courses and current members says it’s doing that and more.
 So there will definitely be more than enough for you to chew on.

-We also take boundaries and community dynamics very similarly.
+We also take boundaries and community dynamics very seriously.
 You’re here to learn and grow not to feel unduly responsible for others growth.

 Straight, cis folks who are asking this question are the exact ones we want to be taking this course! (no thanks on ppl barging in and throwing their privilege around) We think that queering theology is important for straight folks too and so we would absolutely love to have you.
 We have had straight, cis people participate in the past and it’s been a positive experience for everyone.
 If you bring the same sort of mindfulness to the space that you’re bringing to this question and to consideration of this course, you’ll be in a great spot.